Lluisbo123/Copia-ur_rtde/doc/installation/installation.rst

     sudo apt install librtde librtde-dev

-If you are on Windows and use vs2019, you can download and extract the ur_rtde ur_rtde here:

-:download:`Download ur_rtde-install.exe <../_static/ur_rtde-install.exe>`

 If you only want to the use the Python interface, you can install ur_rtde through pip:

 .. code-block:: shell